swissarmychainsaw/now-playing/docs/Comprehensive_Requirements.md

 - Consistent styling and interaction patterns
 - Clickable to navigate to movie details

+### 2.4 Site Header
+- All pages should have a consistent header
+- the header  should be a  wide dark blue band.
+- The header should contain the words now playing in a fancy script font extra large
+- the header should sure which Google user is logged in the icon with the first letter looks good
+- the header should have a sign out button which when pressed will sign the user out of the Google authentication used
+- the header will also have a button in the same shape and size as the sign out button that says "my – ratings

 ## 3. Functional Requirements

 ### 3.1 User Authentication